alvaroquintero28/buzzline-06-alvaroq/README.md

 ```
 ---

 ## Task 5.
-Start a Basic (File-based, not Kafka) Streaming Application
+Start a New Streaming Application

-This will take two terminals:
+This will take two more terminals:

-1. One to run the producer which writes to a file in the data folder.
+1. One to run the producer which writes messages.

-2. Another to run the consumer which reads from the dynamically updated file.
+2. Another to run the consumer which reads messages, processes them, and writes them to a data store.

-### Producer Terminal
+### Producer (Terminal 3)

 Start the producer to generate the messages.
+The existing producer writes messages to a live data file in the data folder.
+If Zookeeper and Kafka services are running, it will try to write them to a Kafka topic as well.
+For configuration details, see the .env file.

 In VS Code, open a NEW terminal.
 Use the commands below to activate .venv, and start the producer.